 Event: Arashiyama Toro Nagashi (Lantern Floating Ceremony)

-This highly photogenic event takes places just after dusk near Arashiyama’s famed Togetsukyo Bridge.
-Floating lanterns are set adrift of the waters of the Katsura-gawa River, both to wish for good luck and to dispel bad luck.
+This highly photogenic event takes place just after dusk near Arashiyama’s famed Togetsukyo Bridge.
+Floating lanterns are set adrift in the waters of the Katsura-gawa River, both to wish for good luck and to dispel bad luck.
 Bring a tripod if you’re serious about taking some good pictures.

 Event: Kobo-san Market